Category: Hoof care

 I leave some heel.
 Too low of a heel puts pressure on Kurt’s deep digital flexor tendon, probably because his coffin bone has been tipped forward for so long.

-I leave the sole flat from the tip of the frog forward to the toe wall.
-Kurt’s tip of his coffin bone is too close to that area for me to dream of him having a concave sole someday.
+I leave the sole flat to very slightly concave from the tip of the frog forward to the toe wall.
+Kurt’s tip of his coffin bone is too close to that area for me to dream of him having a visibly concave sole someday.
 It’s not going to happen.

 I can’t get rid of all the stretched white line.
 Kurt protests if I try and gets sore afterward.